Omer-alt/Auto-Encoders/README.md

 ## II.
 Denoising Auto-Encoders
 ## III.
 Contractive Auto-Encoders
-For the contractive autoencoder, we use as architecture of the encoder two fully connected layers with relu as activation function and
+For the contractive autoencoder, we use as architecture of the encoder two fully connected layers with relu as activation function and for the decoder, we use also two layers where the first layer has relu as activation function and the second has sigmoid as activation function.
+The loss function of a Contractive Autoencoder typically consists of two main components: the reconstruction loss and the contractive penalty.
+It's written as follow:

+$$L = MSE(x, \hat{x}) + \lambda * contractive \  penalty$$

+where $$contractive \ penalty = \Big\Vert\sum_{i} \frac{\partial h_i}{\partial x}\Big\Vert_F^2$$

+$\lambda$ is the hyperparameter that controls the relative importance of the contractive penalty term compared to the reconstruction loss.

+We use two values of lambda two train our model: $\lambda = 5$ and $\lambda = 1e-4$.

+For $\lambda = 5$, the model is very sensitive to the variations in the input data.
+We add a gaussian noise to the data then the model is not able to reconstruct well the data at some point.

+For $\lambda = 1e-4$, our model perform well on unseen data.
+It's not too sensitive to the variation.

 **Result:**